fluffy-willa-42-team/cube3d/doc/ray_casting.md

 	float xInter_next_y = xInter_prev_y + deltaY;
 ```

-With that done we have have finished a another step.
+With that done, we have finished an another step.

 </blockquote></details>